triazo/immersive_scaler/Readme.md

   of 42 to 45 percent with more stylized models with longer legs going below 40 percent at the cost of accuracy of fit.

-- **Leg/Arm Scaling**: (legacy) If rescaling needs to be done, how much should the legs be changed (shortened, most of the time), and how much should the arms be changed (lengthened, most of the time).
-A value of 1 will only affect the legs, and a value of 0 will only affect the arms.
-This works outside of the range zero to one, but will probably look weird.

-  This is the first option to tweak if you don't like how your avatar looks.

-- **Scale by Absolute Proportions**: Decides which of **Upper Body Percent** and **Leg/Arm Scaling** is used to decide on avatar scale.
-Upper Body Percent will lead to more consistent fitting across avatars.

 - **Arm Thickness**: When making the arms longer (or shorter), this determines how much the other axis should be scaled to match the